Reddit: RedditGifts

 RedditGifts was a program that offers gift exchanges throughout the year.
 The fan-made RedditGifts site was created in 2009 for a Secret Santa exchange among Reddit users, which has since become the world's largest and set a Guinness World record.
 In 2009, 4,500 redditors participated.
 For the 2010 holiday season, 92 countries were involved in the secret Santa program.
 There were 17,543 participants, and $662,907.60 was collectively spent on gift purchases and shipping costs.
 In 2014, about 200,000 users from 188 countries participated.
 Several celebrities have participated in the program, including Bill Gates, Alyssa Milano, and Snoop Dogg.
 Eventually, the secret Santa program expanded to various other occasions through RedditGifts, which Reddit acquired in 2011.

-On June 9, 2021, Reddit announced the shutdown of Reddit Gifts, effective at the conclusion of the 2021 Secret Santa exchange; new account registration was disabled when the announcement was issued.
+Brigading

-Global Reddit Meetup Day
+As with most public online forums, Reddit is vulnerable to the use of disruptive or manipulative practices by its members, from sources such as troll farms, click farms and astroturfing.

-The online Reddit community conducts real-world meetups across the globe each summer.
-These in-person meetups are called Global Reddit Meetup Day.
+Another example is brigading, notable in the case of Reddit as it is often cited as the origin of the practice and use of the word in this context.
+Though all of these examples are in some form, against the rules of Reddit's content policy, at least in the case of brigading, they are not always malicious in intent.
+A notable example is the case of "Mr. Splashy Pants", when organized brigading of another website, by redditors, appears to have been tacitly encouraged by the Reddit administration.
+In the aftermath, the target of this vote brigading appeared to take it in good humor.